ibm-granite-community/granite-code-cookbook/README.md

 The "ingredients" and "tools" of the first point mean the data and software at hand.

-The second point is straightford to map into the technical space:
+The second point is straightforward to map into the technical space:
 The reader should be able to run the cells of the notebook sequentially and the same result as what was published in the original notebook.
 Our objective is to make these recipes reproducible in 15 minutes or less.